| Joseph is dragged from his bed,

 of the twins received

-a severe cold, and
+contracted a severe cold, and

-continued to grow worse till
+continued to grow worse till until

-friday, and died |
+friday, and then died |

 |